Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Modeling high-order moments using generalized hyperbolic multivariate skew- distribution

 \subsection{Computing high-order moments under ghMST distribution}

-Incorporating multivariate skew-$t$ distribution into the design of high-order portfolios also makes it convenient to manipulate the high-order moments, i.e., skewness and kurtosis.
-This subsection will introduce two benefits of applying parametric ghMST distribution.
-Namely, we can represent co-moments of asset return with low memory cost.
-Based on parametric representation, we can hence compute the skewness and kurtosis of the portfolio return more efficiently.
+Incorporating the ghMST distribution into the design of high-order portfolios also makes it convenient to manipulate the high-order moments, i.e., skewness and kurtosis.
+In this subsection, we highlight two advantages of using the parametric ghMST distribution.
+Firstly, it allows for low-memory representation of the co-moments of the asset return.
+Secondly, it provides more efficient computation of the skewness and kurtosis to the portfolio returns.